Walker Buehler records 11 Ks, Dodgers beat Arizona 3-1

+PHOENIX (AP) — Walker Buehler’s second time on the mound against the Arizona Diamondbacks this season went far better than the first.

-PHOENIX (AP) — Walker Buehler pitched eight innings of two-hit ball and Corey Seager hit a three-run homer as the Los Angeles Dodgers beat the Arizona Diamondback 3-1 Monday in the opener of a three-game series.
+Buehler held the Diamondbacks to a run on two hits in eight innings, matching the longest start of his career, and Corey Seager hit a three-run homer as the Los Angeles Dodgers beat the Diamondbacks 3-1 Monday.

 The NL West-leading Dodgers won their sixth straight, improving to 42-19.
 The Diamondbacks saw their two-game winning streak halted.

+Buehler (6-1) lasted just three innings at Dodger Stadium on March 31 against Arizona, but carried a no-hitter into the bottom of the fifth Monday and got the first two outs before Christian Walker homered.
+Buehler struck out a season-high 11 without a walk for his first career win over the Diamondbacks.

+“The efficiency is the biggest thing for me,” the 24-year-old right-hander said.
+“I think I’m going to strike guys out in this league and I’ve kind of shown that.
+To get deeper into games is obviously my goal.”

 Seager hit a full-count pitch from Arizona starter Robbie Ray (4-3) out to left-center field in the top of the fourth to break a scoreless tie.
-Justin Turner singled and David Freese walked with one out ahead of Seager’s eight homer of the season.
+Justin Turner singled and David Freese walked with one out ahead of Seager’s eighth homer of the season.

-Buehler (6-1) carried a no-hitter into the bottom of the fifth inning and got the first two outs before Christian Walker homered.
-Buehler struck out a season-high 11 without a walk for his first career win over the Diamondbacks.
+Going into Monday’s game, Seager was 3 for 26 in his career against Ray.

+“He’s a tough matchup,” Seager said.
+“Kind of tried a bunch of different things and didn’t have success against it, and still trying to figure out how to grind out some at-bats against him.
+He’s good.”

 Walker almost had his second hit with one out in the eighth, but Chris Taylor reached up and caught his line drive in deep center field.
-Buehler struck out Carson Kelly to end the eighth and walked to the visitors dugout to a standing ovation from Dodgers fans seated along the first-base side.
+Buehler struck out Carson Kelly to end the eighth and walked to the visitors’ dugout to a standing ovation from Dodgers fans seated along the first-base side.

+“Wasn’t stressed at all, because he was just so efficient in his delivery,” Dodgers manager Dave Roberts said.
+“But honestly it was the fastball on both sides of the plate that was just dominant and missing bats all night long.”

 Arizona failed to provide enough run support for Ray, who gave up three runs on six hits in seven innings and struck out nine.